-Damage to the pump seal will occur immediately if it is run with the return line closed and the by-pass screw inserted.
+The pump seal will be damaged immediately if it is run with the return line closed and the by-pass screw inserted.

-Remove the plugs from the suction and return connections of the pump.
+Remove the plugs from the suction and return connections of the

 Insert the hose connections with the supplied seals into the connections and screw them down.